Michael Jackson’s Guilt Is ‘Difficult To Prove,’ Says Pop Star Peter Andre

 — The Sun (@TheSun) August 7, 2019

-Despite the controversy surrounding the allegations, Dan Reed’s Leaving Neverland received five Emmy nominations: outstanding directing for a documentary/nonfiction program; outstanding documentary or nonfiction special; outstanding sound mixing for a nonfiction program; outstanding picture editing for a nonfiction program; and outstanding sound editing for a nonfiction program.
+Despite the controversy surrounding the allegations, Dan Reed’s Leaving Neverland received five Emmy nominations: Outstanding Directing for a Documentary/Nonfiction Program, Outstanding Documentary or Nonfiction Special, Outstanding Sound Mixing for a Nonfiction Program, Outstanding Picture Editing for a Nonfiction Program, and Outstanding Sound Editing for a Nonfiction Program.

 The documentary first premiered at Sundance Film Festival back in January of this year and feedback has been both positive and negative.
 While Reed defends his work and claims that it was conducted as thoroughly and accurately as possible, others, including the Jackson estate’s lawyers, believe that it is a one-sided portrayal meant to profit off of denigrating Jackson’s legacy.